Spain haunted by lack of finishing touch in familiar World Cup exit

 David Villa was the hero the last time Spain won a last-16 game at a World Cup.
 El Guaje, now 41, isn’t a kid anymore.
 How the team he once called his own needed him here.

 It was the sort of performance you have seen so many times from Spanish teams before.
 All the passing and the possession that have long been made famous in these colours, but without the precision of years past.
+More than 1,000 passes were played but never the one that made the difference.
 It is tiki-taka without the telling touch.
 Alvaro Morata was guilty of failing to deliver it here, Marco Asensio and Dani Olmo too.
-A team who started so brilliantly in Qatar now undone by a lack of a finish.
+A team who started so brilliantly in Qatar now undone by the lack of a finish.

-There is a sense that Spain were the best pure footballing team at this tournament, their best better than anyone else’s when they finally combined to find that higher plane.
+There is a sense that Spain were the best pure footballing side at this tournament, their best better than anyone else’s when they finally combined to find that higher plane.
 After failing to deliver it once again at this World Cup we will never know if it would have been good enough to win it.

 Instead it is a brilliant Morocco team, the pride of a country and a continent, who advance with Portugal or Switzerland in the last eight as their prize.